 Kenyir Elephant Conservation Village

-The main aim of KECV is to educate the public about the elephant’s habitat and about elephant behavior.
-The sanctuary will explain and show how the elephants were found, rescued, brought back to health and finally set free.
+The main aim of KECV is to educate the public about the elephant’s habitat and elephant behavior.
+The sanctuary will explain and show how the elephants were found, rescued, brought back to health, and finally set free.

 While at the sanctuary, you will have the opportunity to feed the elephants and get up and close personal.